-Digital Connectors is a technology-based program that targets young people between the ages of 14 and 21.
+Digital Inclusion is a technology-based program that targets young people between the ages of 14 and 21.
 This weekend program offers advanced technology instruction and teaches students leadership, life and employment skills.
 The program also provides career exploration, job-shadowing opportunities and assistance in finding a job.

 Join in to Revitalize Arab American Neighborhoods (JIRAN) mobilizes Arab American residents to engage in their community and plan projects that create positive change in their neighborhoods.
 After a four-year grant from Skillman Foundation in 2008, in which JIRAN organizers identified social, health, and safety issues in the Chadsey/Condon, Cody/Rouge, and southwest Detroit neighborhoods, Skillman awarded ACCESS a JIRAN grant for another year.
 In addition to community, the program places strong emphasis on initiatives that build advocacy/civic engagement skills, and prepare youth for college and for the modern workforce.

 SURA Arts Academy is a year-round diversity-themed program for middle-school students in east Dearborn and southwest Detroit.
 This award-winning program uses the art of photography and video to empower young people, giving them a sense of identity and heightened self esteem, and allow them to explore and express their creativity.
 The academy is a program of the Arab American National Museum (AANM).